The Path

 1. What is the business goal and is there a personalization strategy with defined objectives?

-Without knowing your company’s goals, it’s hard to implement a strategy, and without a strategy, it’s hard to determine your objectives and tactics.
+Wit hout knowing your company’s goals, it’s hard to implement a strategy, and without a strategy, it’s hard to determine your objectives and tactics.
 Start at the top with the overall vision and work your way down to the approach.

-2. What are the customer expectations and are those being met?
+2. What are the customer expecta tions and are those being met?

 What your company thinks customers want and what customers want do not always align.
 If there is a gap, then you are not meeting customers’ expectations.
-Look at customer service topics or product feedback to help you understand what your customers truly want.
+Look at customer service topics or product feedback to help you underst and what your customers truly want.

 3. What data is currently available and what is known about your prospects and customers?

 0, 1st, and 3rd party data are key to personalization efforts.
-Look at the data customers have given you (zero party data) through actions like a sign-up form or account registration.
+Look at the data customers have given you (zero party data) through ac tions like a sign - up form or account registration.
 Comb through the data you have collected on your customers (1st party data) and see where impactful data points can help you curate a journey or audience.
-Utilize data from other sources (3rd party data) such as social channels to help you get a full picture of customer actions.
+Utilize data from other sources (3rd party data) s uch as social channels to help you get a full picture of customer actions.

-4. Do you have all your customer data aggregated for a 360-degree view?
+4. Do you have all your customer data aggregated for a 360 - degree view?

-Once all data points have been identified, you need to be able to aggregate them together for a full view of your customers.
+Once all data points have been identified, you need to be able to aggregate them together for a full view of you r customers.
 Do you have the right processes, resources, and technology to do that?
 Has your company explored Customer Data Platform (CDP) options?

 5. What tools are currently utilized and are they integrated?
 What marketing tools are used to enable campaigns and journeys?

 Is there room in the budget for new tools, training, or employees with experience in personalization?
 Do you have a marketing automation system that connects with your CRM and other data systems?
-Without the right tools, your chances of being successful at personalization efforts are hindered.
+Without the right tools, your chances of bein g successful at personalization efforts are hindered.

-Let’s Start a Relationship
+Let’s Start a Conversation

-Browse our site to learn more about us, our story and our purpose.
-Dive deep into our capabilities and work to gain a better understanding of the value we bring to our clients.
-And reach out to discuss your digital transformation needs and see how we can help.
+Reach out to discuss your digital transformation needs and see how we can help.
 We would love to start a long-term partnership with your company.